libxmq/xmq/README.md

-# XMQ/HTMQ | Convert xml/html to a human readable/editable format and back.
-Also parse any content using an Invisible XML grammar (IXML).
+# XMQ | A tool and language to work with xml/html/json and parse any other format using ixml.

 Homepage [https://libxmq.org](https://libxmq.org)